wkliao/readthedocs/darshan-util/doc/darshan-util.rst

 Heatmap records are never aggregated across ranks.

 The file name field is used to indicate the API that produced the histogram record.
-For exmaple, "heatmap:POSIX" indicates that the record is reporting I/O traffic that passed through the POSIX module.
+For example, "heatmap:POSIX" indicates that the record is reporting I/O traffic that passed through the POSIX module.

 The number of BIN fields present in each record may vary depending on the